 We opted to use hiking backpacks that we already have.
 However, traveling friends of our swear by the Osprey Sojourn, which fits 80 liters worth of things.
 Other friends use Eagle Creek duffel bags with wheels.

-#17.
-Travel gear and technology
+17. Buy quality travel gear and technology

 We’re a tech loving family, so we’re traveling with laptops, iPads, and iPhones.
 We even have a mobile router and WiFi hotspot.
 When choosing your travel gear, look for things that are lightweight.